instructlab/instructlab/mac_inference/README.md

 We are using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python/) to provide python bindings to the [llama.cpp](https://github.com/ggerganov/llama.cpp) framework which is C/C++.

-> *Note:* From here down, use a new project dir (not the above).
+> *Note:* From here down, use a new project directory (not the above).
 There is a [requirements.txt](./requirements.txt) file which will install the Python package dependencies for all the examples that follow in this section.
 You can use this or the individual requirements file [here](./requirements/).
 If you would prefer to just install the packages required per example, then follow the manual instructions in the example instead.

 ### Load and run model using python

-Choose your own directory name in place of _project_dir_!
+Choose your own directory name in place of `_project_dir_`!

 ```shell
 mkdir project_dir